-LEARNING OBJECTIVES Students will be able to describe the importance of structural features that increase surface area in benthic habitats.
-Students will be able to quantify the relative impact of various structural modifications on surface area in model habitats.
-Students will be able to give examples of organisms that increase the structural complexity of their communities.
-MATERIALS - Modelling clay - D Marbles, golf balls, or other spherical objects - Wooden dowels, matchsticks, or similar objects; diameter approximately 6 mm or less AUDIO/VISUAL MATERIALS Chalk board, marker board, or overhead projector with transparencies for brainstorming sessions TEACHING TIME One or two 45-minute class periods, plus time for group research Seating Arrangement Groups of 4-6 students Maximum Number of Students 30 Key Words Davidson Seamount Habitat Deep-water coral Sponge Structural complexity BACKGROUND INFORMATION Seamounts are undersea mountains formed by volcanic processes, either as isolated peaks or as chains that may be thousands of miles long with heights of 3,000 m (10,000 ft) or more.
+LEARNING OBJECTIVES Students will be able to explain what a habitat is, and describe at least three functions or benefits that habitats provide.
+Students will be able to describe some habitats that are typical of deep-water hard bottom communities.
+Students will be able to explain how organisms such as deep-water corals and sponges add to the variety of habitats in areas such as the Davidson Seamount.
+MATERIALS - One half or whole sheet cake - lcing in various colors - Candies or other edible materials for modeling habitat features AUDIO/VISUAL MATERIALS Chalk board, marker board, or overhead projector with transparencies for brainstorming sessions TEACHING TIME One or two 45-minute class periods, plus time for group research SEATING ARRANGEMENT Groups of 4-6 students MAXIMUM NUMBER OF STUDENTS Key Words Davidson Seamount Habitat Deep-water coral Sponge Microhabitat BACKGROUND INFORMATION Seamounts are undersea mountains formed by volcanic processes, either as isolated peaks or as chains that may be thousands of miles long with heights of 3,000 m (10,000 ft) or more.
 Compared to the surrounding ocean waters, seamounts have high biological productivity, and provide habitats for many species of plant, animal, and microbial organisms.
 Recently, increasing attention is being directed toward deep water coral species found on seamounts.
 In contrast to shallow-water coral reefs, deep-sea coral communities are virtually unknown to the general public and have received much less scientific study.
 Yet, deep-water coral ecosystems may have a diversity of species comparable to that of corals reefs in shallow waters.
 Because many seamount species are endemic (that is, they are found nowhere else), these ecosystems may be a unique feature of seamounts, and are likely to be important for several reasons.
 First, because of their high biological productivity, these communities are directly associated with important commercial fisheries.
 Moreover, deep-sea corals have been identified as promising sources for new drugs to treat cancer and other diseases, as well as natural pesticides and nutritional substances.
 Recent discoveries suggesting that some corals may be hundreds of years old means that these organisms can provide important records of past climactic conditions in the deep ocean.
 Apart from these potential benefits, deep-sea corals are part of our world heritage-the environment we hand down from one generation to the next.
 Despite their importance, there is growing concern about the impact of human activities on these ecosystems.
 Commercial fisheries, particularly fisheries that use trawling gear, cause severe damage to seamount habitats.
 Scientists at the First International Symposium on Deep Sea Corals (August, 2000), warned that more than half of the world's deep-sea coral reefs have been destroyed.
 Ironically, some scientists believe that destruction of deep-sea corals by bottom trawlers is responsible for the decline of major fisheries such as cod.
 In addition to impacts from fisheries, deep-sea coral communities can also be damaged by oil and mineral exploration, ocean dumping, and unregulated collecting.
 Other impacts may result from efforts to mitigate increasing levels of atmospheric carbon dioxide.
 One proposed mitigation is to sequester large quantities of the gas in the deep ocean, either by injecting liquid carbon dioxide into deep ocean areas where it would form a stable layer on the sea floor or by dropping torpedo-shaped blocks of solid carbon dioxide through the water column to eventually penetrate deep into benthic sediments.
 While the actual impacts are not known, some scientists speculate that since coral skeletons are made of calcium carbonate, their growth would probably decrease if more carbon dioxide were dissolved in the ocean.